cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Consider the timing.
 William's recent obsession with inheritance documents, Hawthorne's convenient arrival, and a disgruntled servant with knowledge of the house's hidden spaces."
 Holmes's voice dropped lower.
 "The east wing's library holds more secrets than books—Victorian manors often do."

 Above us, the windows of the east wing glowed faintly in the gathering dark, like eyes keeping watch over the estate's secrets.
+I noticed a well-dressed man studying the manor through a brass telescope from the village inn.
+His methodical note-taking spoke of official observation rather than mere curiosity.
+Holmes later confirmed my suspicions – the Foreign Office had taken interest.

 <br><br><br>
 <br><br><br>